JaviTrek/LoveLetter/README.md

-# AWS S3
+# TODO
-1. Configure SDK
-   - Load Credentials
-     - SDK Authenthication (IAM?)
+- Update messages depending on date
+- display new/old messages
+- show capability of "show more" (maybe takes to another page?)
-       - Select permisions
+-
-2.